 YOU'RE ALMOST DONE!

-YOU MUST SIGN THE LIABILITY WAIVER TO COMPLETE YOUR APPLICATION.
+YOU MUST SIGN THE VOLUNTEER AGREEMENT TO COMPLETE YOUR APPLICATION.

 CLICK ON THE LINK BELOW.

 On behalf of the Kingdom Workers staff, we thank you for your willingness to use your gifts to serve.
 We pray that this service outreach experience inspires you to share the gospel with others as you continue to serve on future mission trips and in

 your own community.
 Encourage others to participate in outreach opportunities as you share Jesus’ light!

 In the same way, let your light shine before others, so that they may see